Greater Hartford Academy of Mathematics and Science

-The Academy of Aerospace and Engineering (also known as AAE, Aerospace, and Aerospace and Engineering) is a regional magnet high school located in Windsor, Connecticut.
-The school's half-day program operates as the Greater Hartford Academy of Mathematics And Science (also known as GHAMAS).
-The building houses a grade 6-12 program.
-It is run by the Capitol Region Education Council (CREC), one of 6 Regional Educational Service Centers (RESC) in Connecticut.
+The Greater Hartford Academy of Mathematics And Science (also known as GHAMAS) is a high school in Windsor, Connecticut, United States.
+The building houses a grade 6-12 program, The Academy of Aerospace and Engineering (also known as AAE, Aerospace, and Aerospace and Engineering) is a magnet high school originally located in Hartford, CT and was a half-day program.

+GHAMAS is run by the Capitol Region Education Council (CREC), one of 6 Regional Educational Service Centers (RESC) in Connecticut.

 Trinity College has been involved in some of the projects with GHAMAS, such as the Brain Bee, a neuroscience competition.
 Hartford Hospital is involved in school activities as well.